bbauska/Anti-Project2025/anti.md

 Following the Supreme Court’s decision in Dobbs, there is now no federal prohibition on the enforcement of this statute.
 The Department of Justice in the next conservative Administration should therefore announce its intent to enforce federal law against providers and distributors of such pills.”
 [Project 2025,
 p.
-562, accessed 6/24/24]
+562, accessed 6/24/24]</p>

-The Comstock Act reaches much further than abortion medicines: “Every obscene, lewd, lascivious, indecent, filthy or vile article, matter, thing, device, or substance; and—Every article or thing designed, adapted, or intended for producing abortion, or for any indecent or immoral use; and Every article, instrument, substance, drug, medicine, or thing which is advertised or described in a manner calculated to
+<p>The Comstock Act reaches much further than abortion medicines: “Every obscene, lewd, lascivious,
+indecent, filthy or vile article, matter, thing, device, or substance; and—Every article or thing designed, adapted, or intended for producing abortion, or for any indecent or immoral use; and Every article, instrument, substance, drug, medicine, or thing which is advertised or described in a manner calculated to